Ways to Use Your Excess Honey Harvest

 There are many people who remain skeptical about home remedies and suggest such practices are a thing of the past.
 However, modern scientists have begun to recognize the medicinal value of honey.
-As such, several medical journals have been published in recent years that back up the medical practice of using home remedies that involve honey could actually be superior than “modern medicine.”
+As such, several medical journals have been published in recent years that back up the medical practice of using home remedies that involve honey could actually be superior to “modern medicine.”

-That being said, I will dive into the other ways that you can use your excess honey harvest to keep yourself healthy and happy all year long.
+In this article, I will dive into the other ways that you can use your excess honey harvest to keep yourself healthy and happy all year long.

 Cold & Allergy Relief